Filaments of crime: Informing policing via thresholded ridge estimation: Introduction

-For this reason, the present study seeks to address the previous shortcomings of patrol optimization by applying methods from neighboring disciplines.
-We focus on and extend the subspace-constrained mean shift algorithm presented by \citet{Ozertem2011} in order to introduce the concept of density ridges to the field of criminology.
-The identification of ridges will allow law enforcement to methodologically patrol hot spots, address surrounding areas, and reduce calls for service.
-With this method, the application of ridge identification is available for public use by agencies and researchers alike.
-This study uses Chicago Part I crime incident data from 2018 to develop and illustrate the application of ridge estimation, and data from early 2019 to test for predictive accuracy in coverage, as well as for convergence consistency, with multi-run confidence intervals to account for subsampling.
+For this reason, the present study is exploratory.
+We seek to address the previous shortcomings of patrol optimization by applying methods from neighboring disciplines.
+We focus on and extend the subspace-constrained mean shift (SCMS) algorithm \cite{Ozertem2011} in order to introduce the concept of density ridges to the field of criminology.
+The identification of ridges will allow law enforcement to efficiently patrol routes in hot spots and surrounding areas.
+Thus, we contribute to the greater literature by uniting patrol optimization work and ridge estimation in hot spots to select patrol routes.
+The introduction of density ridges demonstrates advantages by offering efficiency as well as more equitable and focused patrols through the inclusion of finer-grained information on the density landscape.
+We show that these density ridges cover more problem segments in hot spots compared to hot spot policing or placing police personnel at single locations, and thus are an effective tool more suitable for crime prevention patrol.

-The remainder of this paper is structured as follows.
-Section~\ref{sec:lit_review} provides an overview of the current literature that revolves around modeling patrol strategies, as well as applications of density ridge estimation in other fields and motivations arising from the latter.
-Section~\ref{sec:data_and_methods} details data sources, methodology, software implementation, and analytic recommendations that are required to conduct the proper analyses and estimate optimal ridges, while Section~\ref{sec:results} documents the results and provides illustrations to understand the advantages and disadvantages of optimizing patrol routes.
-Finally, Section~\ref{sec:discussion} discusses limitations and implications, provides an overview of the optimization for patrolling ridges as opposed to other patrol strategies, and compares our approach to related research, followed by Section~\ref{sec:conclusion} concluding our work.
+We make use of Chicago Part I crime incident data from 2018 to develop and illustrate the application of ridge estimation through computational experiments.
+Additionally, we use data from January to May 2019 to test for predictive accuracy in coverage, as well as for convergence consistency, with multi-run confidence intervals and additional experiments for alternative method comparisons.
+Chicago offers an ideal data set that allows for mapping and testing, has a typical urban street network, and provides plentiful crime data.
+Thus, this paper's empirical work assesses the potential of patrol optimization in urban cities while going beyond current good policing practices.

-\section{Literature Review}
+\section{Literature review}

-This section reviews previous scholarly findings on hot spots, patrol optimization, and applications of ridge estimation in other fields.
-Several methodological approaches and applications on how to best estimate the kernel density of high-crime areas have been suggested for agency use.
-This section covers the pertinent literature on hot spots in Sec.~\ref{sec:policing}, followed by relevant background on patrol optimization in Sec.~\ref{sec:patrolling}.
-Lastly, Sec.~\ref{sec:scms_applications} describes previous related research on applications of the core algorithm used in this paper in other fields.

-\subsection{Hot Spots}
+\subsection{Hot spots}